adityathapa08/ecocredit-mvp-backend/ecocredit-fullstack/README.md

 - Pending → accepted → delivered request flow, with a 7-day listing exchange window
 - Anonymous in-app chat after acceptance; phone numbers, emails, and social-media/contact details are blocked
 - Buyer rating after a delivered exchange
+- Live anonymous chat that polls for new messages while the chat window is open (no manual refresh)
+- Notification centre for requests, acceptance, messages, wallet activity, delivery, and ratings
+- EcoCredit wallet with add-money ledger entries, purchase settlement after a 5% platform fee, wallet history, and UPI withdrawal requests

+## Wallet safety note

+The wallet is deliberately a **demo simulation**: add-money and UPI withdrawal update the local SQLite ledger only.
+It does not collect money, connect to a bank, or send a real UPI transfer.

+For a real deployment, integrate a regulated payment provider (for example Razorpay), verify webhooks before crediting wallets, keep funds in a compliant escrow/settlement flow, encrypt sensitive data, and use a production database.
+Do not treat the demo ledger as a real payment system.

 ## Technology